'Fixer' in massive point-shaving scheme that rigged college basketball games pleads guilty

 Oregon v UCLA

-Jalen Smith, a 30-year-old Charlotte resident, was the first of 26 defendants to admit to criminal wrongdoing in the sprawling scheme that brought a federal prosecution out of Philadelphia earlier this year.
+Jalen Smith, 30, of Charlotte, was the first of 26 defendants to admit criminal wrongdoing in the sprawling scheme that brought a federal prosecution out of Philadelphia this year.

-During a hearing before U.S. District Court Judge Nitza I. Quiñones Alejandro, Smith pleaded guilty to bribery, wire fraud and illegal possession of a firearm.
+At a hearing in Philadelphia before U.S. District Judge Nitza I. Quiñones Alejandro, Smith pleaded guilty to bribery, wire fraud and illegal possession of a firearm.

-The defendant was a "fixer" who recruited players "to underperform and help ensure their team failed to cover the spread in games during the 2023-2024 and 2024-2025 NCAA men’s basketball seasons," according to a statement by federal prosecutors.
+Smith was a "fixer" who recruited players "to underperform and help ensure their team failed to cover the spread in games during the 2023-2024 and 2024-2025 NCAA men’s basketball seasons," federal prosecutors said in a statement.

 Smith was crucial in the operation, authorities said.